-- 1. The greatest subgroup at FES is the Socioeconomically Disadvantaged subgroup at 46.5%. - 2.
-Frontier had 50 students that are identified as English Language Learners. - 3.
-Enrollment by race data shows that over half (56.0%) of the FES student population is Hispanic with the second biggest population being the white subgroup (31.2%).
+- 2. 10.4% of Frontier students are English Language Learners (54) which is an increase from previous years. - 3.
+Enrollment by race data shows that over half (56.2%) of the FES student population is Hispanic with the second biggest population being the white subgroup (29.6%).